compgeolab/australia-gravity-data/README.md

 file.
 The download only happens the first time this code is run.
 Afterwards, Pooch finds the data in the cache and only returns the link (so you can use this code everywhere you need this file).

+## Citing this compilation

+If you use this dataset in a publication, please cite both the original compilation by [Wynne (2018)](https://doi.org/10.26186/5c1987fa17078) and the figshare archive of this version:

+> Wynne, P. (2018).
+NetCDF Ground Gravity Point Surveys Collection (Version 1.0).
+Commonwealth of Australia (Geoscience Australia). https://doi.org/10.26186/5C1987FA17078
+>
+> Uieda, L. (2021).
+Ground gravity data compilation for Australia filtered by survey quality and packaged in CF-compliant netCDF [Data set]. figshare. https://doi.org/10.6084/M9.FIGSHARE.13643837.V

 ## Metadata and download links